SmartekWorks/smartekworks.github.io/swat/setup_execservices.md

 * `execProxy.host`: The host of the proxy.
 The value will be ignored if `execProxy.enable` is `false`.
 * `execProxy.port`: The port of the proxy.
 The value will be ignored if `execProxy.enable` is `false`.
 * `driverParallelization`: The maximum parallel sessions allowed in the local execution server.
 As you can only run one IE session on a computer, the value will be ignored in this case.
 * `downloadDir`: The default download directory of your browser.
 You cannot use **Obtain Download** system operation if you do not set the value.
+Please add double backslash on Windows, such as `C:\\Downloads`.
 * `firefoxProfile`: The path of Firefox profile which your want to start the testing browser with.
 This is useful when you want to test on Firefox with special settings or addons.
+Please add double backslash on Windows, such as `C:\\MyProfile`.

 #### Notes